jhu-bigss/Universal_Robots_CB2_ROS2_Driver/README.md

 ros2 launch ur_cb2_bringup ur_control.launch.py ur_type:=<UR_TYPE> robot_ip:=<IP_OF_THE_ROBOT>
 ```

-- <UR_TYPE> can be 'ur3', 'ur5', 'ur10'.
+- <UR_TYPE> can be 'ur5' or 'ur10'.
 For e-Series robots, please use official Universal Robot driver.
 - You can see all the launch arguments by `--show-args`
 - If you are only running the driver for a CB2 UR5, then you can use this launch file instead:
     ```bash